 Friday 5.
 At three o'clock in the morning we embarked, but unloaded our canoes at the first rapid.
 When we had reloaded, we entered a small channel, which is formed by the islands, and, in about half an hour, we came to the carrying place.
-It is three hundred and eighty paces in length, and very commodious, except at the further end We found some difficulty in re-loading at this spot, from the large quantity of ice which had not yet thawed.
-From hence to the next carrying place, called the Portage d' Embarras, is about six miles, and is occasioned by the drift wood filling up the small channel, which is one thousand and twenty paces in length; from hence to the next is one mile and a half, while the distance to that which succeeds, does not exceed one hundred and fifty yards. about the same length as the last; and from hence to the carrying place called the Mountain, is about four miles further; when we entered the great river.
-The smaller one, or the channel, affords by far the best passage, as it is without hazard of any kind, though I believe a shorter course would be found on the outside of the islands, and without so many carrying places.
-That called the Mountain is three hundred and thirty-five paces in length; from thence to the next, named the Pelican, there is about a mile of dangerous rapids.
+It is three hundred and eighty paces in length, and very commodious, except at the further end of it.
+We found some difficulty in re-loading at this spot, from the large quantity of ice which had not yet thawed, From hence to the next carrying place, called the Portage d'Embarras, is about six miles, and is occasioned by the drift wood filling up the small channel, which is one thousand and twenty paces in length; from hence to the next is one mile and a half, while the distance to that which succeeds, does not exceed one hundred and fifty yards.
+It is about the same length as the last; and from hence to the carrying place called the Mountain, is about four miles further; when we entered the great river. smaller one, or the channel, affords by far the best passage, as it is without hazard of any kind, though I believe a shorter course would be found on the outside of the islands, and without so many carrying places.
+That called the Mountain is three hundred and thirtyfive paces in length; from thence to the next, named the Pelican, there is about a mile of dangerous rapids.
 The landing is very steep, and close to the fall.
 The length of this carrying-place is eight hundred and twenty paces.

-^{} The Slave Indians having been driven from their original country, by their enemies the Knistenaux, along the borders of this part of the river, it received that title, though it by no means involves the idea of servitude, but was given to these fugitives as a term of reproach, that denoted more than common savageness.
+^{}The slave Indians having been driven from their original country, by their energies the Koisteneaux, along the borders of this part of the river, it received that they though it by no means into olives the idea of servitude, but was given to these engines of a term of requored; that denoted more than common say agences.

 The whole of the party were now employed in taking the baggage and the canoe up the hill.
-One of the Indian canoes went down the fall, and was dashed to pieces.
-The woman who had the management of it, by quitting it in time, preserved her life, though she lost the little property it contained.
+One of the Indian canoes went down the fall, and was dashed to pieces the woman who had the management of it, by quitting it in time, preserved her life, though she lost the little property it contained.

-The course from the place we quitted in the morning is about North-West, and comprehends a distance of fifteen miles.
-From hence to the next and last carrying-place, is about nine miles; in which distance there are three rapids: course North-West by West.
+The course from the place we quitted in the morning is about north-west, and comprehends a distance of fifteen miles; from hence to the next and last carrying place is about nine miles, in which distance there are three rapids: course north-west by west.
 The carrying path is very bad, and five hundred and thirty-five paces in length.
-Our canoes being lightened, passed on the outside of the opposite island, which rendered the carrying of the baggage very short indeed, being not more than the length of a ca-In the year 1786, five men were drowned, and two canoes and some packages lost, in the rapids on the other side of the river, which occasioned this place to be called the Portage des Noyés.
-They were proceeding to the Slave Lake, in the fall of that year, under the direction of Mr. Cuthbert Grant.
+Our canoes being lightened, passed on the outside of the opposite island, which rendered the carrying of the baggage very short indeed, being not more than the length of a canoe.
+In the year 1786, five men were drowned, and two canoes and some packages lost, in the rapids on the other side of the river, which occasioned this place to be called the Portage des Noyes.
+They were proceeding to the Slave Lake, in the fall of that year, under the direction of Mr. Guthbert Grant.
 We proceeded from hence six miles, and encamped on Point de Roche, at half past five in the afternoon.
 The men and Indians were very much fatigued; but the hunters had provided seven geese, a beaver, and four ducks.